 in a meander of an ancient valley (Yellowhouse Draw)

-used the water resources in the draw until those resources
+used the water resources in the draw for thousands of years until those resources

 went dry in the early 1930s.
 In 1936, the city of Lubbock